zhitaop/nodejs-webapp/README.md

 * System can generate automatic email reminders when a new appointment is made, or 24 hours prior to the appointment time.
 * Admin can view all appointments in the system.

+## Future improvement
+* The Express session module used in the app.js intended to prevent unauthorised access to user pages, but it doesn't work entirely properly.
+Users can't access user pages by entering the "../user/userid" URL without loging in.
+However, they are able to access other users' pages by entering the corresponding URL after they log in to their own.